oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/istio/istio.md

 * Automatically create a network access point using the `replicationChannelPort` specified in the `istio` configuration in the domain custom resouorce yaml.

-    For example, the additional WebLogic HTTP protocol network channel for the readiness probe would be defined as follows:
+    For example, the additional WebLogic 't3' protocol network channel for replication traffic would be defined as follows:
     |Name|Port|Protocol|Exposed as a container port|
     |----|----|--------|-----|
     |`istiorepl`|From configuration Istio `replicationChannelPort` |`t3`| No |